Introduction to Python

 ['item0', 1.1, True, 3, 'item4', 5, 6.6, 'item7', 'item8', 'item9', 'item10']

-Or you can remove an item knowing its value using the remove()
+Or an item can be removed knowing its value using the remove()

 method.